 In 1890, a man called Solomon Marshall founded a small company in the heart of a Yorkshire town.
 A small company that was built on strong principles.
 A company whose founding members believed in contributing to the community in which they lived and worked.
 A company that worked hard to provide superior and innovative products to its customers, never compromising on quality or safety.

-These same founding principles still ring true today, 130 years later, even now we’re a plc, with a 2,800 strong workforce and a decade as a Superbrand under our belts.
+These same founding principles still ring true today, more than 130 years later, even now we’re a plc, with a 2,200 strong workforce and a decade as a Superbrand under our belts.
 Our values are still our driving force, and ‘the right things, for the right reasons, in the right way’ is a mantra played out daily in our offices and sites across the country.

 Marshalls is a resilient but proud business

 Marshalls has survived two world wars, the latter of which brought our workforce down to 24 due to conscription.
 But whilst we’ve survived tough times in Britain, we’ve also been there for many moments of pride.
 As the eyes of the world watched athletic prowess in the London 2012 Olympics, we gazed proudly downwards as our paving, street furniture and kerbs provided the backdrop for many of the new developments and regenerated areas of London.
 Watch the video case study of our work at the Athlete’s Village below.

 Other iconic British moments for Marshalls include paving Trafalgar Square twice in its lifetime.
 In fact, over the years we’ve paved every location on the London Monopoly Board, another British classic.
 We have also paved London Southbank with our natural stone, including Scoutmoor which is on the City of London approved materials list.